memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 ## Prerequisites

 This article is part of an article _series_.
-In case you haven't read the previous articles, please go ahead and have a look.
+If you haven't read the previous articles, please have a look.
 The [first article]({% post_url 2024-01-10-practical_zephyr_basics %}) explains the required installation steps, and we'll follow along with our running UART example from the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}).
-If you're already familiar with Zephyr and have a working installation at hand, it should be easy enough for you to follow along with your own setup and without reading the previous articles.
+If you're already familiar with Zephyr and have a working installation at hand, it should be easy enough for you to follow along with your own setup without reading the previous articles.

 > **Note:** A full example application including all the Devicetree source files that we'll see throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).

 We'll again be using the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) as a reference and explore its files in Zephyr, but you can follow along with any target - even virtual ones.

-A short heads-up: We will _not_ define our own, custom _board_, and we will _not_ describe memory layouts.
+A short heads-up: We will _not_ define our own custom _board_, and we will _not_ describe memory layouts.
 Those are more advanced topics and go beyond this series.
-With this article, we just want to have a detailed look and familiarize ourselves with Devicetree and the syntax of its input files.
+With this article, we want to have a detailed look and familiarize ourselves with Devicetree and the syntax of its input files.

 ## What's a _Devicetree_?

-Let's first deal with the terminology: In simple words, the _Devicetree_ is a tree data structure that you provide to describe your hardware.
+Let's first deal with the terminology: In simple words, the _Devicetree_ is a tree data structure you provide to describe your hardware.
 Each _node_ describes one _device_, e.g., the UART peripheral that we used for logging via `printk` in the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}).
 Except for the root note, each node has exactly one parent, thus the term device*tree*.

 Devicetree files use their own _Devicetree Source (DTS) format_, defined in the [official Devicetree specification](https://www.devicetree.org/specifications/).
 For certain file types (bindings) used by _Devicetree_, Zephyr uses yet another file format - but fear not, it simply replaces the _DTS format_ with simple `.yaml` files.
-We'll cover _bindings_ in the next article, so for now we'll just focus on Devicetree source files.
+We'll cover _bindings_ in the next article, so we'll focus on Devicetree source files for now.
 There are also some subtle differences between the official Devicetree specification and the way it is used in Zephyr, but we'll touch up on that throughout this article.

-The build system takes the _Devicetree_ specification and feeds it to its own compiler, which - in the case of Zephyr - generates `C` macros that are in turn used by Zephyr's device drivers.
+The build system takes the _Devicetree_ specification and feeds it to its own compiler, which - in the case of Zephyr - generates `C` macros that are, in turn, used by Zephyr's device drivers.
 For all the readers coming straight from Linux - yes, this approach is a little different than what you're used to, but we'll get to that.

 The following is a snippet of [Nordic's](https://www.nordicsemi.com/) _Devicetree Source Include_ file of their nRF52840 SoC: